 Koreans may have its assembly of healthy smoothies and dairy drinks, but let’s not forget the teas that have become the backbone of Korean culture.
-In Korea, teas are a symbol of health and can sometimes come to you as gifts or as your own token of appreciation for loved ones.
+Forget the standard flavor of tea!
+I’m going to show you many exotic varieties of tea you can enjoy and refresh your palate.

 Oksusucha is quite an interesting way to utilize your corn crops.
 You can make corn tea from two parts of corn cobs.
 The most popular way that Koreans brew their corn tea is by roasting the whole corn kernels and steeping the roasted corn in boiling water.

 Another way you can brew corn tea is with the corn silk – the fibrous strands at the top of the corn cob.
 The tea made from corn silk is less sweet and has a stronger corn fragrance than if you were to brew tea from corn kernels.